 Inform the dentist if you are, or might be, pregnant.

-X-rays are often necessary for pregnant women, however, extreme care is taken to protect the fetus from unnecessary exposure.
-Most importantly, insure that your torso is completely covered by the lead apron.
+X-rays are often necessary for pregnant women, however, we take extreme care and protect the fetus from unnecessary exposure.
+Most importantly, we completely cover your torso with an approved the lead apron.
 If a single lead apron is not sufficient, an additional lead apron can be used.
 Before receiving an x-ray, consult your obstetrician.

-If you liked this blog post, follow us on social media to get an alert when other posts are created.
+If you liked this blog post, follow us on social media.